r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Generators also got the [`throw()`](https://docs.python.org/3/reference/expressions.html#generator.throw) method that runs the generator like `send()` or `__next__()` but also raises a specified exception at the suspension point and the [`close()`](https://docs.python.org/3/reference/expressions.html#generator.close) method that raises a [`GeneratorExit`](https://docs.python.org/3/library/exceptions.html#GeneratorExit) exception.

-The introduction of `send()` allowed us to write "reverse" generators that get input values with `yield` and send output values to some other generator by calling `send()`.
-See David Beazley's [excellent talk](https://www.youtube.com/watch?v=Z_OAlIhXziw) to learn more about that.
-We're, however, insterested in this enhancement because it provided a solution to the subgenerator issue.
+Here's how this enhancement solved the subgenerator issue.
 Instead of running a subgenerator inplace, a generator could now `yield` it to the event loop, and the event loop would run the subgenerator and then `send()` the result back to the generator (or throw an exception into the generator if the subgenerator raised one).
 The generator would call the subgenerator like this:

 ```python
 recieved_data = yield async_recv(sock)
 ```

-and this call would work just as if one coroutine calls another.
+And this call would work just as if one coroutine calls another.

 This solution requires some non-trivial logic in the event loop, and you may find it hard to understand.
 Don't worry.
 You don't have to.
 [PEP 380](https://www.python.org/dev/peps/pep-0380/) introduced a much more intuitive solution for implementing coroutines in Python 3.3.